nwg/racket-wiki/SoC-Ideas-2016.md

 Follow the template below:
 ### Project template name ###
 * Summary: provide a one or two sentence summary of the project.
-* Benefits: provide a few reasons why this project would be useful.
+* Expected results: provide a few reasons why this project would be useful.
 * Requirements: any required experience or knowledge.
 * Difficulty: how hard is the project, beginner, intermediate, expert
 * Possible mentor: each projects needs at least one possible mentor.